August, 2016 - SUPPORT Summary of a systematic review | print this article |

 ECONOMIC CONSIDERATIONS

-The studies did not include any economic evaluations.
+►The studies did not include any

 MONITORING & EVALUATION

-Included studies had a high risk of bias.
+►Included studies had a high risk of bias.

-Randomized trials are needed to evaluate the impacts of using checklists in acute care settings.
+impacts of using checklists in acute care settings.

 *Judgements made by the authors of this summary, not necessarily those of the review authors, based on the findings of the review and consultation with researchers and policymakers in low-income countries.
 For additional details about how these judgements were made see: www.supportsummaries.org/methods